-MNYSvotes is a video-based initiative and guide focused on voting, to empower and inform all individuals equally.
+MNYSvotes is an initiative and guide focused on voting, to empower and inform all individuals equally.

 By providing members of our communities with faith-based resources about voting we seek to empower Lutheran individuals and encourage faithful and nonpartisan voter participation.
 The voice of each and every one of God’s children counts.